isomerpages/nlb-biblioasia/index.md

       title: A History of Sennett Estate
       subtitle: Places
-      description: It was once Singapore’s largest planned housing development and saw action during Konfrontasi in the 1960s period.
+      description: It was once Singapore’s largest planned housing development and saw action during Konfrontasi in the 1960s.
       button: Sennett Estate
       url: /vol-18/issue-2/jul-sep-2022/history-sennett-estate
       image: /images/Vol 18 Issue 2/A History of Sennett Estate/A History of Sennett